microsoft/PSToolset/README.md

 -----|-------|-------------
-Get-Colors |  | Print all console host colors to the console in color Get-Source | source | Print source code of a command or script in color Use-Highlight | hl | Highlight portion of some text to make it visually easier to find something in the text Write-Colorized |  | Output object to stdout with specific color
+Get-Colors |  | Print all console host colors to the console in color Get-Source | source | Print source code of a command or script in color Show-Highlight | hl | Highlight portion of some text to make it visually easier to find something in the text Write-Colorized |  | Output object to stdout with specific color

 ## Data